 Finally, one of the coolest green construction innovations in the world is transparent wood.
 It’s balsa wood that has undergone a chemical transformation.

 Basically, its lignin gets removed, and it becomes transparent.
 Yet it doesn’t lose any of its strength or other properties.
 So what’s the big deal?

 For starters, buildings constructed with transparent wood will be cooler in the summer and warmer in the winter.
 That’s because it absorbs energy and lowers energy bills and carbon footprint.

 But don’t go looking for some yet; transparent wood is still in the research phase in Sweden.
 Soon enough, however, we’ll start to see it in the real world.

 The Future Is Here

 Twelve amazing innovations in green construction technology are starting to change the world.
+You can also, consider eco friendly bags to be included in the above list.
 Imagine if every building had a net-neutral footprint.
 The vast energy grid of today will get consigned to the history books, where it belongs.
 And it’s all starting to happen right now!

 We’re living in exciting times.
 Green construction is just part of that, but it’s an important part.
 Who knows what we’ll come up with next?